sumit-kumar33/Voice_Assistant/README.md

 - Python 3.8+
 - System audio (microphone + speakers)
 - Optional but recommended: `GEMINI_API_KEY`
-  - If missing, the assistant runs but AI answers will be unavailable.
-A warning is logged.
+  - If missing, the assistant runs but AI answers will be unavailable and the query will be searched in the specified search engine and A warning is logged.
 - Install Python deps:

 ```sh